ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 `bam2hints --intronsonly --in=rnaseq.sorted.filtered.final.bam --out=hints_rnaseq.gff`

 Open the hints file in a text editor and look at the information.
 We have generated hints in GFF format, in this case specifying the location of introns.
+See that the third column is "intron" for every row, because these are "only" hints.
+In contrast, GFF files that report gene annotations (like the output of augustus) must contain a combination of "gene", "mRNA", "exon", "CDS" and "intron" features.
-One interesting bit is the key-value pair "multi", as it tells AUGUSTUS how well supported this particular hint is (i.e. how many reads in the RNA-seq alignment cover this "hint").
+One interesting bit is the key-value pair "multi", as it tells AUGUSTUS how well supported this particular hint is (i.e. how many reads in the RNA-seq alignment cover this hint).
 The more support a hint has, the stronger it is being considered.

 **2)** Run AUGUSTUS with the newly generated hints: